SurniaUlula/wpsso-um/readme.txt

 = l.9.0-rc.2 =

-(2018/02/23) Refactored the WpssoUm min_version_notice() method to use PHP's trigger_error() and include a notice to refresh plugin update information.
+(2018/02/23) Refactored the WpssoUm min_version_notice() method to use PHP's trigger_error() and include a notice on how to refresh the update information.

 = 1.8.2 =